 She has worked for five years with Maine’s Artists Rapid Response team to create banners for non-profit agencies and causes and founded a similar model in Massachusetts.

-As a student of Method writing, she hopes to weave her art and words together into a reenergized voice.
+As a student of Jules Swales Method Writing, she hopes to weave her art and words together into a reenergized voice.